LazyWolves/SaberX/README.md

 Each action comprises of a **trigger** and a **execute** section.

-The important and interesting thing to be notes here is Saberx executes all the groups concurrently.
+The important and interesting thing to be notes here is Saberx evaluates all the groups concurrently.
 It spawns a thread for each group.
 So two actions in two different group will be executed concurrently.
 However, inside the same group, the actions are executed synchronously.